-A sequential plot of gold assays of blanks normalized by the DL is presented in Figure 11-3.
-The grey line indicates the year of drilling and it is clearly seen that the performance of the blank material in increased in the 2010 samples, with all results below the 5 DL line, coincident with the use of silica sand for blank material.
-The nine failures at the 10DL level have been assessed and they follow samples of moderate gold mineralization with the highest being 0.82g/t and in zones of 0.2 to 0.6g/t.
-Usually failures due to contamination are seen following gold assays of much greater magnitude, but this does not preclude that there may have been some minor contamination.
+A sequential plot of gold assays blanks normalized by the DL is presented in Figure 8-3.
+The grey line indicates the year of drilling, and it is clearly seen that the performance of the blank material is much better in 2010, with all results below the 5DL line (yellow line).
+This is coincident with the use of silica sand for the blank material.
+The nine failures at the 10DL level have been assessed and they follow samples of moderate gold mineralization with the highest being 0.82 g/t and in zones of 0.2 to 0.6 g/t.
+Usually, failures due to contamination are seen following gold assays of much greater magnitude, but this does not preclude that there may have been some minor contamination.